-Usually, an ERASMUS+ exchange will last for one academic year - normally September to May/June.
-In exceptional cases, it is possible to go for just one semester, but this must be agreed with the partner institution, and those students applying for the whole academic year will usually be given priority.
-Note, too, that the term systems at our partner universities (especially in the UK) may make it impossible to stay for only one of our semesters.
+Usually, an ERASMUS+ exchange will last for one academic year - which is normally September to May/June.
+In exceptional cases, it is possible to go for just one semester/term (3-5 months), but this must be agreed with the partner institution, and those students applying for the whole academic year will usually be given priority.
+Note, too, that the term systems at our partner universities (especially in the UK) may make it impossible to stay for only one of our semesters while still completing classes for a full semester in Trier.
 How do I choose where to go?